Myndex/apca-introduction/analysis.md

 > First, the entire basis for APCA is rooted in empirical data, and these claims are false, misleading, and notwithstanding.
 Here is a link to a listing of [peer review and third party evaluations of APCA](https://git.apcacontrast.com/documentation/independent-review).

 > [!WARNING]
-> Second, xi's continued linking to certain threads that feature trolling and personal harassment of myself, implies his true motivations are other than claimed.
-At the very least, implies some connection to the small group of obstructionists to the process.
+> Second, xi's continued linking to certain threads that feature trolling and personal harassment of the author of this rebuttal, implies his true motivations are other than claimed.
+At the very least, has implied by association some connection to the small group of obstructionists to the process.
 This has not gone unnoticed.

 [Web Content Accessibility Guidelines]: https://www.w3.org/TR/WCAG21/